thoratou/sbs-sphinx-doc/tutorial/helloworld.rst

 The debug mode will allow you to have additional information into debuggers (gdb, ...), and to add specific compilation flags if needed.

-In the previous part, we only compiled in release mode.
+In the previous part, you only compiled in release mode.
 To handle the debug mode, use the *-d* option on different targets :

 .. code-block:: console